nicholasdille/container-slides/160_gitlab_ci/110_triggers/slides.md

 ---

+## Pro tip 4: Types of variables to forward

+Use `trigger:forward` [](https://docs.gitlab.com/ee/ci/yaml/#triggerforward) to define which types of variables to forward to downstream pipelines

+- `yaml_variables` - variables defined in the trigger job
+- `pipeline_variables` - variables passed to this pipeline [](https://docs.gitlab.com/ee/ci/variables/index.html#cicd-variable-precedence)

+This only works for the direct downstream pipeline

+---

-## Pro tip 4: Permissions for include
+## Pro tip 5: Permissions for include

 When including a file from another project...